mov-rax/zig-validate/README.md

 ---

+> Note: minimum zig version 0.10.0 using the stage2 compiler is required to use zig-validate.

 For many projects, the desired method of creating generic types is to do either of the following:

 1. Use a concrete type that results in code bloat due to repetitiveness.